NicolasMaskal/Futsal-Ultimate-Manager-BE/README.md

 * Shift intensive tasks such as email sending to Celery.
 * Consider using SendGrid instead of Gmail backend.

-More improvements are listed as issues
+More improvements are listed as issues in this repository.